For Performers

 We’re on this road together, you and us, trying to do what’s good and right and affirming despite our respective frailties and shortcomings.

-If all the preceding sounds OK and we have an open date that looks tasty (or if you want us to add you to the waitlist if there are no workable dates), drop an email to stage33@stage33live.com — the more info the better, including links.
+If all the preceding sounds OK and you want us to add you to the waitlist, drop an email to stage33@stage33live.com — include some info about yourself.
 We’re happy to answer any questions.

 Stage 33 Live